syl20bnr/spacemacs-elpa-mirror/stable-melpa/magit-imerge-readme.txt

   * git-imerge drop   => magit-imerge-drop

-All these commands are available under the popup `magit-imerge-popup', which by default is bound to "I" in the main merge popup.
+All these commands are available under the popup `magit-imerge-popup', which is bound to "i".
+Note that this overrides the default binding for `magit-gitignore', but this command is also available under `magit-gitignore-popup' ("I").

 Once an incremental merge has been started with one of the commands above, the imerge popup will display the following sequence